dudmuck/LoRaWAN-Backend/readme.md

 1. Enter NwkAddr portion of DevAddr into NS.
 NwkAddr is the part of DevAddr which is unique to each end-device.
 Use `createHome` button if this end-device is home on this NS.
 2. Enter network session key(s) into `SKeys`, if this end-device is home on this NS.
 For LoRaWAN-1.0, all 3 network session keys are of same value.
 For 1.1, all 3 are unique.
 3. Enter DevAddr and AppSKey into application server

+To send/receive application payload, the end device must exist on application server.
+For OTA device, the DevEUI must be listed in application server prior to receiving first uplink.
+For ABP device, the DevAddr and AppSKey must exist in application server.

 ## Join Server
 Point your browser at the `httpd_port` in `join_server/conf.json`